sftcd/happykey/README.md

 ## Recent Changes

-- 202200901: new API seal/open working, with HACKY export-only APIs that appear to work  - next step interop on those then lots of tidying
+- 202200902: new API seal/open working, with HACKY export-only API implementaion that appears to work, ECH interop also fine

 - 20220828: made quite a few changes based on review of our [OpenSSL HPKE PR](https://github.com/openssl/openssl/pull/17172).
 Many